ShirleyxZhang/cs50_final/field_agent/README.md

 * A player should not leave the game or use the back button when on the first three screens.
 Player should only ever choose user name or team name once.
 Using the same team name and player name is necessary for functionality.

+* After the game over screen the user must exit out of the game

 * If being captured, do not back out of the popout that shows up; The popup will be maintained for 60 seconds.

 * The codes sent from the game server to the pebble should always be in the right format and readable